lsst/rtn-051/project/contributing.rst

 #.
 Verify the content with all authors and contributors.

 #.
 Create a PR.
+   Alternatively, this can be done in conjunction with the previous step to enable review by co-authors.

 #.
 Request the following to review the PR (additional reviewers may be included in the process):